abrarurrahman/Masters_Thesis/README.md

 ### Zorro Score Generation

-The system generates Zorro scores for each aligned column in the sequence files.
-Scores are stored in CSV format:
+Once fasta fomat files are ready, we need to preidct zorro score against each aligned column and then store the data in appropriate format to use for model training later on.
+IT is done by calc_zorro_scores.sh and files are stored in csv format like the sample attached below.

 | column_index | alignment_column | zorro_score |
 |--------------|-----------------|-------------|